atcol/weave/README.md

 # chaos

-An API and CLI for (un)predictable scheduling.
+An API, CLI and DSL for event generation & (un)predictable scheduling.

 ## Motivation